 Does Roncalli offer bus transportation?

-Roncalli works very hard to assist families who are seeking other families with which to carpool.
+Roncalli works hard to assist families who are seeking other families with which to carpool.
 We also work diligently and with great success in matching families who have transportation needs (ride to school and/or ride home from school) with other Roncalli students and families who can assist.

 From how many different schools does Roncalli attract students?
 How are students and families from outside the South Deanery assisted in their acclimation to Roncalli?